 From Parent Cue:

-This is an excerpt adapted from the book Parenting Your New Baby by Kristen Ivy and Reggie Joiner
+This is an excerpt from the book: Zero to One by Kristen Ivy and Reggie Joiner

 And what you do every week matters more when it happens over time.

 But there are some moments that only come around seasonally, annually, or once in a lifetime.
 And the way you celebrate those moments have a different kind of impact.

 Over the next eighteen years with your child, some moments will . . .

 mark a significant milestone.

 Christmas may be one of the best holidays to create some family traditions.
 Whether your traditions remain constant or change with the phases, go ahead and try a few this year and make your baby’s first Christmas one to remember.